IsaacScript/isaacscript/docs/right-for-me.md

 ### Are you good with computers?
 Have you programmed anything before?

 - No - ❌ - `isaacscript` is a command-line program.
-If you don't know what that is, then this is not be the right tool for you.
+If you don't know what that is, then this is not the right tool for you.
 - Yes - ✔️ - Using IsaacScript is as simple as using any other compiler.

 ### How much time are you spending on coding Isaac mods?